bhollis/maruku/README.md

 * All the improvements in PHP Markdown Extra.
 * A new meta-data syntax.

-More documentation about Maruku can be found on the project's website: http://maruku.rubyforge.org

 ## Basic Use

 The basic use is to create a new document, and then write